sarthakchikte0312/GhostGF/README.md

 ## Disclaimer

-Built for personal/educational use.
+Built for personal use.
 If you deploy this on a real person without telling them a language model sometimes replies on your behalf, that's between you, them, and your own conscience — but full disclosure tends to go over a lot better than the alternative.
 Use responsibly, and